yo1dog/piano-marvel-enhancements/README.md

 ## Usage

 1. Once you install the user script, navigate to the pianomarvel.com web app.
-2. Select "Menu" from the top left and you will notice a new "MIDI Shortcuts" section at the bottom.
+2. Click "Menu" at the top left and you will notice a new "MIDI Shortcuts" section at the bottom.
-3. Select the MIDI device you want to use to activate shortcuts.
-4. Select the action you want to set a shortcut for.
+3. Select the action you want to set a shortcut for.
-5. Click the record button.
+4. Click the record button.
-6. Play a sequence of notes that will activate the shortcut.
+5. Play a sequence of notes that will activate the shortcut.
 Must be 1-5 notes.
 The timing of your notes does not matter, only the sequence.
 Make sure to choose sequences that you will not play by accident.
-7. Click the stop button.
+6. Click the stop button.
-8. Repeat for all desired actions.
+7. Repeat for all desired actions.
+8. To remove a shortcut, click the record button and then the stop button without playing any notes.

 Your shortcuts are automatically saved in your browser so you only have to set them up once.